fluentadministrator/fluent/README.md

 # FLUENT Language

 **FLUENT** is a human-readable, naturally-expressive programming language that reads like plain English.
-Build scripts, applications, GUIs, and automations with zero boilerplate.
+Build scripts and automations with zero boilerplate.

 Before running, you must run it via administrator, this is highly recommended and most features will not work without it.

+Keep in mind, Its overhead is almost..
+0 always add an wait function for automated or just running any scripts to prevent from it bugging out due to its speed.
 ---

 ## Quick Install